 Let it cook for 10 mins or till gravy thickens.

 Serve with Rotis or Pooris.
-If you want to try differently try with Appam or even Dosa, it tasted great!
+If you want to try differently serve this with Appam or even Dosa, it tasted great!